IreneTanggh/IreneTanggh.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Paper accepted to IEEE NLVIZ Workshop 2024!
+Our paper "Steering LLM Summarization with Visual Workspaces for Sensemaking" accepted to IEEE NLVIZ Workshop 2024.
+Please check it here: <a href="https://arxiv.org/abs/2409.17289">link</a>.